A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Discrete-Map Gaussian Model of the CIM

-3. \emph{Outcoupling and homodyne detection:} The outcoupling of the internal signal pulse is described by the map
+3. \emph{Out-coupling and homodyne detection:} The out-coupling of the internal signal pulse is described by the map

-where the beamsplitter map $\mathcal{B}_\mathrm{out}$ is defined by \cref{eq:map-B,eq:mat-bs} with an outcoupling rate of $r_\mathrm{out}$.
+where the beamsplitter map $\mathcal{B}_\mathrm{out}$ is defined by \cref{eq:map-B,eq:mat-bs} with an out-coupling rate of $r_\mathrm{out}$.
 In \cref{eq:map-Bout}, a probe mode $h$ is prepared in a vacuum state and mixed with the signal pulse.
-This process creates a joint correlated state (entangled state) between the internal pulse and external (outcoupling) pulse.
-Suppose a homodyne measurement for the outcoupled pulse reports a result $m_{i}(l)$ for the $i$-th signal pulse at the $\ell$-th round trip.
+This process creates a joint correlated state (entangled state) between the internal pulse and external (out-coupling) pulse.
+Suppose a homodyne measurement for the out-coupled pulse reports a result $m_{i}(l)$ for the $i$-th signal pulse at the $\ell$-th round trip.
 Such an indirect approximate measurement projects the internal state to a new state by the map

 where the homodyne detection map $\mathcal{H}$ is defined by